 Reach out to the equity commissioners so that they may assist you and guide you through this process.
 If you are not comfortable reaching out to the equity commissioners, reach out to the Vice President Internal, the Vice President University Affairs, or any member of the SSMU Executive Committee.
 You can also contact your representative to SSMU, you can find their contact information on SSMU's website.
-We also invite you to reach out to advocacy groups on campus such as SPHR that can advocate on your behalf in symbiosis with SSMU.
+We also invite you to reach out to advocacy groups on campus such as SPHR, the Black Student Network (BSN), the Muslim Students Associations (MSA) that can advocate on your behalf in symbiosis with SSMU.